MargaretWK/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 `10-love_exponent_breath` displays the result of BREATH to the power LOVE

+`11-binary_to_decimal`

 `12-combinations` prints all possible combinations of two letters expcet oo; lowercase letters used from a to z; with one combination per line: the output contains alpha order starting with aa and doesnt print oo

+`13-print_float` prints a number with two decimal placed, followed by a new line and the number is stored in the environment variable NUM